 In the case whereby only a specific functionality is required, it is possible to install only the relevant package as shown below:

-npm install lisk-commmander (1) npm install lisk-elements (2) npm install @liskhq/lisk-transactions (3) npm install @liskhq/lisk-cryptography (4)
+npm install lisk-commander (1) npm install @liskhq/lisk-transactions (2) npm install @liskhq/lisk-cryptography (3) npm install @liskhq/lisk-api-client (4)

 |1||Install Lisk Commander.|